aws-samples/aws-security-hub-controls-cli/README.md

 # Security Hub Controls CLI

 A CLI tool to disable and enable security standards controls in AWS Security Hub.
+It is designed to work together with [AWS Security Hub Cross-Account Controls Disabler](https://github.com/aws-samples/aws-security-hub-cross-account-controls-disabler).

 ## Purpose